 - Working in Agent DesktopTutorials

 Selecting a Phone Device

-During login, it is possible to make a selection of the device you will use to handle phone calls.
-Your system administrator will advise you about the option you should select on your first login.
-The selected option will be remembered for subsequent login attempts with this browser on your computer.
+If the default option or the previously selected option is not available, you will be prompted to select a phone device after logging in.
+Your system administrator will advise you about the option you should select; the selected option will be remembered for subsequent login attempts with this browser on your computer.

 Phone Device Options

 Choose one of the following phone devices to use in the Agent Desktop application.
 A high-quality headset is recommended for any device that uses audio, such as Plantronics USB DSP series.
 Note: When switching between phone devices, you must log out and log in again.

 Phone via soundcard/headset (Agent Helper Application)

 This device is a softphone application working as a phone in your computer.
 When you select this option, the extension number assigned to you in configuration will be your phone number for the duration of the login session.

 Secure phone via soundcard/headset (Secure Agent Helper Application)

 This softphone device, while similar to the Phone via soundcard/headset (Agent Helper Application) option, provides encrypted audio.
 Additionally, when you select this option, the extension number assigned to you in configuration will be your phone number for the duration of the login session.